Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 b) Kits

 This component will add the kits per se.
-At the moment, this mod has sixteen kits: Sune, Tempus, Cyric, Shar, Clangeddin, Baravar, Baervan, Helm, Talos, Lathander, Tyr, Oghma, Ilmater, Mask, Torm and Mystra - there are plans to add more kits, but it is not a priority for now.

 All the kits were made as close to their PnP counterpart as possible - what includes some new special abilities exclusive to a specific kit.
 You can have access to the spell's description by right-clicking the spell's icon at the special ability menu, inside the game.
 You can see a brief description of the spells at the character generation screen.
 The new spells are:

 1) SUNE